Unleash/unleash/website/docs/reference/environments.md

     <iframe src="https://www.loom.com/embed/95239e875bbc4e09a5c5833e1942e4b0" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style={{position: 'absolute', top: '0', left: '0', width: '100%', height: '100%'}}></iframe>
 </div>

-Environments is a new way to organize activation strategy configurations for feature flags into separate environments.
-In Unleash, a feature lives across all your environments — after all, the goal is to get the new feature released as soon as possible — but it makes sense to configure the activation differently per environment.
-You might want the feature enabled for everyone in development, but only for yourself in production, for instance.
+Environments are a way to organize activation strategy configurations for feature flags.
+A feature exists in all environments, as the goal is to release it as soon as possible, but it makes sense to configure activation differently depending on the environment.
+[Open Source](https://www.getunleash.io/pricing) and [Pro](https://www.getunleash.io/pricing) customers have two preconfigured environments, **development** and **production**.
+[Enterprise](https://www.getunleash.io/pricing) customers can have unlimited environments.

-Previously, Unleash Enterprise could use [strategy constraints](../reference/strategy-constraints.md) to control the rollout across environments.
-With the new environments feature, this is no longer necessary.
-Now all activation strategies belong to an explicit environment instead.

-Further, connected applications will use environment-scoped API keys to make sure they only download feature flag configurations for the environment they are running in.
+Connected applications use environment-scoped API keys to ensure they download only the relevant feature flag configurations for the environment they are running in.
+Unleash tracks usage metrics per environment.

-Finally, metrics have also been upgraded to record the environment.
-This, in turn, means that Unleash can display usage metrics per environment.

-Despite this being a shift in how Unleash works, everything will continue to work exactly how it did for existing users.
-For backwards compatibility, we have created an environment named "default" that will contain all of the existing flags and API keys.
-Read more about that in [the migration section](#migration).

 ![A graph showing how environments work.
 Each project can have multiple features, and each feature can have different activation strategies in each of its environments.](/img/environments_overview.svg 'A feature flag exists across all environments, but take different activation strategies per environment.')